mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/vue_getting_started/index.md

 ## Summary

 Let's leave this here for now.
-We've learnt about some of the ideas behind Vue, created some scaffolding for our example app to live inside, inspected it, and made a few preliminary changes.
+We've learned about some of the ideas behind Vue, created some scaffolding for our example app to live inside, inspected it, and made a few preliminary changes.

 With a basic introduction out of the way, we'll now go further and build up our sample app, a basic Todo list application that allows us to store a list of items, check them off when done, and filter the list by all, complete, and incomplete tasks.